Collect logs from Microsoft SQL Server

 FROM sys.dm_audit_actions

-Collecting logs from an SQL Server database
+Collect logs from an SQL Server database

-The statement must return an incremental id field and contain a WHERE
+The statement must return an incremental id field and include a WHERE clause that references the same field to filter the result.

 The module uses the id field to track the position of the last read logs.